cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 9. 🔴 **Industry**: I don't suggest filtering based on this field as companies in different industries may offer well-paid and well-established SWE positions.
 Say the likes of Bloomberg.
 You may wish to use this if you're targeting specific high-salary industries like Finance.
 9. 🔴 **Job title**: I don't suggest filtering based on this field if your alert is not confined. to tech industry companies.
 10. 🔴 **Salary**: Again a not well-respected field by hiring managers and is also frequently left blank so do not use this if you don't want to miss out on opportunities.

+**Profile**

+Goes without saying that you should keep your profile up-to-date.
+Make sure to add descriptions to your previous and current positions to rank higher in keywords for recruiters.
+Recruiter mail may feel like spam, but they are people who are trying to get a paycheck by getting someone hired, so follow them and get in touch if you see a potential opening.

 ### 2.2 Company websites